 Step 3: Purchase Shares In Your Chosen ETF

 Now that you’ve identified the ETF that you want to invest in, it’s time to actually purchase the shares.
-The share prices for ETFs vary widely, so it’s best to have a dollar amount that you want to invest rather than a number of shares in mind.
+The share prices for ETFs vary widely, so it’s best to have a dollar amount you want to invest rather than a number of shares in mind.

 Related Resources